-We are collecting and storing this personal identifiable information in accordance with UK data protection law which protect your rights.
-These state that we must have a legal basis for collecting your data.
+We are collecting and storing this personal identifiable information in accordance with UK data protection law which protect you and your child's rights.
+These state that we must have a legal basis for collecting your child's data.
 For this study, the specific reason is that it is "a public interest task" and "a process necessary for research purposes".

-What are my rights in relation to the information you collect about me?
+What are my rights in relation to the information you collect about my child?

-You have a number of rights under data protection law regarding your personal information.
-For example, you can request a copy of the information we hold about you, including test scores.
-If you would like to know more about your different rights or the way we use your personal information to ensure we follow the law, please consult the "[Privacy Notice for Research Participants](#)" which is available here: <https://documents.manchester.ac.uk/display.aspx?DocID=37095>.
+You have a number of rights under data protection law regarding your child's personal information.
+For example, you can request a copy of the information we hold about your child, including test scores.
+If you would like to know more about your different rights or the way we use your child's personal information to ensure we follow the law, please consult the "[Privacy Notice for Research Participants](#)" which is available here: <https://documents.manchester.ac.uk/display.aspx?DocID=37095>.

-Will my participation in the study be confidential and my personal identifiable information be protected?
+Will my child's participation in the study be confidential and their personal identifiable information be protected?

 In accordance with data protection law, the University of Manchester is the Data Controller for this project.
-This means that we are responsible for making sure your personal information is kept secure, confidential, and used only in the way you have been told it will be used.
-All researchers are trained with this in mind, and your data will be looked after in the following way:
+This means that we are responsible for making sure your child's personal information is kept secure, confidential, and used only in the way you have been told it will be used.
+All researchers are trained with this in mind, and your child's data will be looked after in the following way: